|

 leaps out of the deep dark woods, trapping the bird, the duck and

 the cat, but Peter has a plan to trap the wolf.
-Fully narrated CD,
+Wonderful illustrations and fun for all ages.
+(Picture book)

 |